IBM/dbb/Templates/AzureDevOpsPipeline/README.md

 Variable | Description
 --- | ---
-  agentPool                            | Agent pool name for Azure Agents to connect to MVS zos-sshConnection                    | zOS - SSH connection name pipelineWorkspace                    | Root directory on z/OS Unix System services to perform builds.
-E.g. `/u/ado/workspace` wdEnvironmentFile                    | The Wazi Deploy environment file for the deployment into the lowest stage sftp-host-ip                         | zOS - Host IP for SFTP connection sftp-host-user                       | zOS - Host user for SFTP connection azureArtifactFeedID                  | Feed ID of the Azure artifact for publishing the package (when publishing to Azure DevOps Artifacts) azureArtifactVersionOption           | Azure artifact version option (when publishing to Azure DevOps Artifacts)
+  agentPool                            | Agent pool name for Azure Agents to connect to MVS zosSSHConnection                     | zOS - SSH connection name pipelineWorkspace                    | Root directory on z/OS Unix System services to perform builds.
+E.g. `/u/ado/workspace` wdEnvironmentFile                    | The Wazi Deploy environment file for the deployment into the lowest stage zosSFTPHostname                      | zOS - Host name (or Host IP address) for SFTP connection zosSFTPUser                          | zOS - Host user for SFTP connection azureArtifactFeedID                  | Feed ID of the Azure artifact for publishing the package (when publishing to Azure DevOps Artifacts) azureArtifactVersionOption           | Azure artifact version option (when publishing to Azure DevOps Artifacts)